 |Greater than or equal to $500,000||Greater than or equal to $750,000||Greater than or equal to $413,000||$491.60||$76.40|

 Note: Legislation passed in 2015 made changes to the income thresholds for 2018 and 2019 (the upper 3 brackets were lowered, meaning higher charges apply to people earning less income compared to previous years).
 In 2020 and thereafter, the thresholds are adjusted annually for inflation.
 See Section 402 of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA; Public Law 114-10).

 The following article by Kaiser Health News describes both the impact of this change in the income thresholds and the effect of the hold harmless provision on Part B premiums in 2018, as discussed below (the bottom line – more people will be paying higher Part B premiums): “Despite Boost In Social Security, Rising Medicare Part B Costs Leave Seniors In Bind” by Judith Graham, Kaiser Health News (October 5, 2017).

-Part B Premium in 2018 and the Hold Harmless Provision
+Part B Premium and the Hold Harmless Provision

 The standard monthly premium for Medicare Part B enrollees will be $134 for 2018, the same amount as in 2017.
 However, some people with Part B in 2018 will partially protected from premium increases by a statutory “hold harmless” provision, which prevents Medicare beneficiaries from having their monthly Social Security payment decrease as a result of an increase in Part B premiums.
 See 42 U.S.C. §1395r(f).
 After several years of no or very small increases, Social Security benefits will increase by 2.0 percent in 2018 due to the Cost of Living Adjustment.
 Therefore, some beneficiaries who were held harmless against Part B premiums increases in prior years will have a premium increase in 2018.